 Over the years, the Training to Serve curriculum has been provided to over 12,000 individual service providers in Minnesota and beyond.
-Many of these providers are associated with the entities listed in the program’s Resource Guide—please note that this publication is several years old and that an updated directory of providers is expected to be available in 2021.
-The Guide is not meant to endorse or guarantee the sensitivity of any provider.
-Services are listed because providers filled out a survey on the inclusiveness of their services.
-There was no fee to appear in the Guide.
-The TTS logo is next to any provider that had at least one staff member attend a TTS session in the past.
+Many of these providers are associated with the entities listed in the program’s Resource Guide—please note that this publication is several years old and that our updated online directory of providers known as Violet is now available.
+Violet is not meant to endorse or guarantee the sensitivity of any provider.
+There was no fee to appear in Violet.

 In our mission to achieve health equity in Minnesota, we combat real and significant lesbian, gay, bisexual, transgender, and queer health disparities on many fronts through our advocacy, community education, and direct client services.
 For aging LGBTQ people and those living with HIV, there is no one Minnesota organization dedicated to their care—to address these unique needs, we recently completed the third decennial Needs Assessment Survey.

 The information gathered from this survey is essential in closing these gaps to provide statewide funding, people-power, and training opportunities to meet the unique needs of older LGBTQ people and those living with HIV.
 Click the link below to view the results of this year’s 46 question survey that identifies what our community needs as we age and how that differs from cisgender, heterosexual aging populations.

 Funding for this study was provided by: University of Minnesota Clinical and Translational Science Institute – Community Health Collaborative Grant; University of Minnesota Office of the Vice President for Research – Serendipity Grant on Aging.